Daron Hagen: Early career

+Arts advocate and educator

 As artistic director of the Perpetuum Mobile Concerts (1982–87) he premiered compositions by over a hundred American composers on concerts produced in Philadelphia and New York.
 Hagen served as president of the Lotte Lehmann Foundation (2004–07) in New York City, an international nonprofit organization dedicated to encouraging the performance and creation of opera and art song; from 2000 to 2018 he served as a trustee of the Douglas Moore Fund for American Opera and was elected a lifetime member of the Corporation of Yaddo in 2006.
 He is the founding artistic director of the New Mercury Collective, "a laboratory for artistic exploration, creative risk-taking, and performance in which its members can collaborate on the creation and performance of post-genre works combining theater, music, and emerging technology for audiences of all types."
 Hagen has been a featured composer at the Tanglewood, Mostly Modern, Ravinia, Wintergreen, and Aspen music festivals, and has served as artistic director and head of faculty for the Seasons Fall Music Festival in Yakima, Washington (2008–2012).
-He has served as Co-Chair of Composition for the Wintergreen Summer Music Academy in Virginia since 2015.
+He served as co-chair of Composition for the Wintergreen Summer Music Academy in Virginia (2015-2025).

-Writer, director, and filmmaker

-Hagen's memoir, "Duet with the Past," was published by McFarland & Company on March 1, 2019.

-Hagen made his professional debut as a stage director for the Skylight Music Theatre with his musical I Hear America Singing (2014), for which he contributed book, lyrics, and score.
-In spring 2015 he directed his opera A Woman in Morocco for Kentucky Opera.

-In 2020–21, Hagen debuted as a filmmaker, releasing his first "filmopera," entitled Orson Rehearsed, in which he explored Orson Welles' dying thoughts through words, images, and music.
-Hagen crafted the music (which combined live players with an extensive Electroacoustic soundscape) and libretto, shot over 30 hours of film, directed the staged iteration at the Studebaker Theater in Chicago, Illinois (in a joint production of his own "New Mercury Collective" and the Chicago College of Performing Arts), and served as both film and soundtrack editor.
-In advance of its 2021 streaming platform, DVD, and theatrical release, the soundtrack was released on 12 March 2021 on Naxos Records).
-The work garnered numerous awards on the international film festival circuit.
-His second "filmopera," '9/10: Love Before the Fall' was filmed on location in a Chicago restaurant and is currently in post production.